 Lack of Pollination

 Another possible cause for nonproducing olive trees is a lack of pollination.
+It can be affected by the bloom time, pollen vitality, and weather conditions during the flowering period.

 While many olive varieties are capable of producing olives without bees, wind, or other pollinizers visiting the flowers, a few varieties do require cross-pollination.

-For example, some Leccino and Mission cultivars require cross pollination by another olive tree to produce fruit.
+For example, some Leccino and Mission cultivars require cross-pollination by another olive tree to produce fruit.

 Olive Tree Cultivars | Pollination |